-In this subsection, we evaluate the efficacy of our proposed spatio-spectral hyperspectral image compression models.
-As a first step we analyse the importance of replacing 3D layer in GANs for reconstruction.
-Fig \ref{fig:gan_impact} shows the reconstructed images with HiFiC$_{SE}$ and HiFiC$_{3D}$ using GAN.
-The reconstruction without 3D conv layer in \autoref{fig:gan_impact}b fails to generate the textures (such as grass) and does not retain visible objects (such as road).
-But with the integrated 3D conv layer in \autoref{fig:gan_impact}c the perceptual quality is improved and the textures in the grass areas are recovered back.
-In addition, high quality compressed images are obtained with reduced perceptible artifacts.
-This shows the importance of the 3D convs in GAN-based models for HSI compression. \autoref{fig:graph} shows the rate-distortion curves for the spatio-spectral compression methods HiFiC$_{SE}$ and HiFiC$_{3D}$ compared with the optimized spatial compression method HiFiC$_{opt}$ and the traditional JPEG 2000.
-We can observe that all the end-to-end deep compression methods outperform JPEG 2000 at these small bitrates consistently.
+We also analyze the importance of replacing 3D conv layers in the GANs for reconstruction.
+Figure \ref{fig:gan_impact} shows the reconstructed images with HiFiC$_{SE}$ and HiFiC$_{3D}$ using the GAN.
+The reconstruction without 3D conv layers in \autoref{fig:gan_impact}(b) fails to generate the spatial information characterized by the texture and geometrical characteristics of the objects within images.
+But with the integrated 3D conv layers in \autoref{fig:gan_impact}(c) the perceptual quality is improved and the texture content is better represented.
+In addition, high-quality compressed images are obtained with reduced perceptible artifacts.
+This shows the importance of the 3D convs in GAN-based models for HSI compression. \autoref{fig:graph} shows the rate-distortion curves for the spatio-spectral compression methods HiFiC$_{SE}$ and HiFiC$_{3D}$ compared with the optimised spatial compression method HiFiC$_{opt}$ and the traditional JPEG 2000 on the test set.
+We can observe that all the end-to-end deep compression methods outperform JPEG 2000 at these low bitrates consistently.
 Amongst the spatial and spatio-spectral compression methods, we can observe that the HiFiC$_{3D}$ performs slightly better than HiFiC$_{SE}$ and HiFiC$_{opt}$ throughout most bitrates.
 We observe that the proposed model HiFiC$_{3D}$ achieves significantly higher PSNR values compared to other methods.
 The qualitative results of reconstruction at $r_t=0.6$ with the proposed spatio-spectral compression models in comparison with HiFiC$_{opt}$ are also shown in \autoref{viscomp}.
-Although the qualitative results look similar with spatial and spatio-spectral compression methods.
-However, on closer inspection we notice slight improvement in edge details and sharpness which results in better PSNR at lower bpp with the spatio-spectral compression models HiFiC$_{SE}$ and/or HiFiC$_{3D}$ when compared to HiFiC$_{opt}$.
+The qualitative results look similar with spatial and spatio-spectral compression methods.
+However, on closer inspection, we notice a slight improvement in edge details and sharpness that results in better PSNR at lower bpp with the spatio-spectral compression models HiFiC$_{SE}$ and/or HiFiC$_{3D}$ when compared to HiFiC$_{opt}$.

-Improvement in visual quality with increase in bpp is depicted in \autoref{fig:se_diff2}.
-With increase in the bitrate the reconstruction results obtained improves in visual quality as well as PSNR.
-The figure also shows that at lower bpp the HiFiC$_{ 3D}$ in \autoref{fig:se_diff2} (first row) is better when compared to HiFiC$_{SE}$.
-Unlike HiFiC$_{SE}$ that distorts the image appearance with artifacts at lower bpp, HiFiC$_{3D}$ also demonstrates better reconstruction.